National Congress Party (Sudan): 2010 election

-Despite his international arrest warrant, President Omar al-Bashir remained the leader of the NCP and its candidate in the 2010 Sudanese presidential election, the first election with multiple political parties participating in ten years.
-His political rival was Vice-President Salva Kiir Mayardit, who was also a leader of the Sudan People's Liberation Army and subsequently became President of South Sudan.
+Despite his international arrest warrant, President Omar al-Bashir remained the leader of the NCP and its candidate in the elections held between 11–15 April 2010, the first election with multiple political parties participating in ten years.
+His political rival was Vice President Salva Kiir Mayardit, who was also a leader of the Sudan People's Liberation Army (SPLA) and subsequently became President of South Sudan.
+As a result, the NCP won 324 out of 450 seats in the legislative elections and its candidate Omar al-Bashir was re-elected with 68.24% of the popular vote in the presidential elections.

+Downfall

+Mass demonstrations began in December 2018 and ultimately ousted Omar al-Bashir in April 2019.
+After a transitional government came into power in November, it passed a decree that placed a 10-year ban on political activities for the NCP, confiscated its properties and assets, and removed its members from public institutions.